tcaish/chat-web-app/README.md

 - Add the functionality of listening for new messages on a chat that isn't open and show a notification to the user in the message thread list
 - Add the Search functionality in conversation list
 - Update how the user's profile picture is updated so that the user's picture changes when a conversation is open
+- Make the look and feel on mobile/iPad better

 ## Frameworks and Libraries
 ### Backend